adiluexe/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 15: August 19, 2024 (Monday)

+It's Day 15 and a Monday, I've only read some lessons again today.
+The first one where I had to install Node JS, and after that I've read a bit on arrays, again.
+If things go right tonight, and If I'm not sleepy I might review some Java for tomorrow.
+Still not used to the new schedule, but please try harder.
+Lock in.

 ### Day 14: August 18, 2024 (Sunday)

 Can't believe it's been two weeks already.
 Although my pace is slowing down a lot, I'll eventually get that momentum back once I get used to going to school while simultaneously doing this.
 I only did one lesson today in The Odin Project about Clean Code.
 I spent way too much time gaming today, but I guess I'll let it slide since it's only once a week, and today is a weekend.
 I'll see you tomorrow, make sure to prepare for your classes.